Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 Injury to Blood Vessels:

-— While dissecting the neck structures, if toothed dissecting forceps in used, it may damage the intima of the carotid artery which resembles a tear, as is seen in case of strangulation.
+— While dissecting the neck structures, if toothed dissecting forceps are used, it may damage the intima of the carotid artery, which resembles a tear, as is seen in the case of strangulation.

 Toxicological Artefacts:

-— They may be introduced due to: (a) Contamination of viscera with stomach contents during autopsy, or by putting all the organs in one container, or by using contaminated instruments or containers. (b) Faulty technique in collecting the sample (c) Faulty storage or use of preservatives.
+— They may be introduced due to: (a) Contamination of viscera with stomach contents during autopsy, or by putting all the organs in one container, or by using contaminated instruments or containers. (b) Faulty technique in collecting the sample (c), incorrect storage, or use of preservatives.